-Tiong Hoe Specialty Coffee
+2. Tiong Hoe Specialty Coffee

-With its displays of dusty vintage memorabilia and sacks of coffee beans piled in a corner, this place feels like a throwback to the sixties – which is only natural, since it’s when founder Mr Tan Tiong Hoe started his coffee roasting business.
+With its displays of dusty vintage memorabilia and sacks of coffee beans piled in a corner, this place feels like a throwback to the sixties – which is only normal, since it’s when founder Mr Tan Tiong Hoe started his coffee roasting business.
 Today it’s a place where you can go full coffee nerd, with brews from an astounding range of globally sourced beans.

-- From Gillman Barracks, follow the Southern Ridges nature trail all the way to Mount Faber Park (and board a cable car to Sentosa if you like).
+What’s nearby: Gillman Barracks is an old army barracks that has been converted into art galleries, with ongoing exhibitions and events.
+From here, follow the Southern Ridges nature trail all the way to Mount Faber Park (and board a cable car to Sentosa if you like).

 This lush cafe, with its shophouse setting and keen aesthetic, feels right at home in Singapore’s arts and heritage district.
 And since it’s one of the exploits of World Siphonist Champion + 3-time Singapore Barista Champion Ryan Tan, it’s got a winning menu to match.
 Recommended signatures include the Melbourne-born Magic, Corned Beef Scotch Egg, and any of their buttermilk waffles.

 What’s nearby: Singapore’s main arts district with the Singapore Art Museum, National Museum of Singapore, and Peranakan Museum.

 This lofty converted warehouse by the Singapore River is one of my favorite spots to work.
 Toby’s Estate Singapore was the Australian roaster’s first overseas outlet, and its congenial atmosphere – and reliably satisfying coffee – is hard to match.
 If you’re staying at one of the nearby hotels in Robertson Quay, this is a great spot for a leisurely brunch before strolling down.